Table of Contents

 - Parasite-infected HbAS RBCs tend to sickle, a process that may result in their premature destruction by the spleen

 - HbAS involves the enhancement of not only innate but also of acquired immunity to the parasite.

 - Sickle cell hemoglobin confers a survival advantage against malaria by inducing production of heme oxygenase-1 (HO-1) without affecting the normal infection cycle of malaria in RBCs.

-In person suffering with sickle cell anemia (Homozygous SS Hemoglobin gene) the effects of fever, diarrhea, vomiting provoked a sickle crisis that cannot outweigh any beneficial effect of sickling-against-malarial-parasite.
+In-person suffering from sickle cell anemia (homozygous SS hemoglobin gene) the effects of fever, diarrhea, vomiting provoked a sickle crisis that cannot outweigh any beneficial effect of sickling-against-malarial-parasite.